Water test kit: how and why we test for nutrient pollution - Earthwatch Europe

 Read our water pollution blog to learn more about the causes and effects of nutrient pollution on our waterways and wildlife.

-How does our water test kit work?
+How does our water testing kit work?

 The higher the concentration of these nutrients in the water, measured in parts per million (ppm), the darker the colour.
 So the darker the colour, the higher the level of nutrient pollution.

-We group measurements into acceptable water quality (<1.0 ppm N, <0.1 ppm P, i.e. showing evidence of low nutrient pollution suggesting good ecological health) or unacceptable water quality (> 1.0 ppm N, >0.1 ppm P, i.e. showing moderate to high levels of nutrient pollution suggesting poor ecological health).
+We group measurements into acceptable water quality (<1.0 ppm N, <0.1 ppm P), i.e., showing evidence of low nutrient pollution, suggesting good ecological health.
+Or unacceptable water quality (> 1.0 ppm N, >0.1 ppm P), i.e., showing moderate to high levels of nutrient pollution, suggesting poor ecological health.

 What about measuring other types of pollution?

-As well as nutrient pollution, our waterways are affected by a wide range of chemicals and bacteria, such as Escherichia coli (E. coli) bacteria.
+As well as nutrient pollution, our waterways are affected by a wide range of chemicals and bacteria, such as Escherichia coli (E.coli) bacteria.

 Coliforms are bacteria that live in the intestines of warm-blooded animals (such as humans, farm animals, pets and wildlife).
-Faecal coliform bacteria, including E. coli, are a kind of coliform found in human or other animal waste.
+Faecal coliform bacteria, including E.coli, are a kind of coliform found in human or other animal waste.

-E. coli are a large group of bacteria.
+E.coli are a large group of bacteria.
 Most of them are harmless and are part of a healthy gut.

 Both coliforms and disease-causing bacteria live in water.
 But unlike coliforms, disease-causing bacteria usually don’t survive long outside the body of animals.
 This means testing for disease-causing bacteria is difficult.

-Scientists and public health officials test for E. coli and total coliforms as an indicator of disease-causing bacteria.
-But because E. coli is inside all warm-blooded animals it is difficult to learn where it comes from.
-High levels of E. coli could come from any animals, ranging from pets and livestock to human sewage and septic tanks.
+Scientists and public health officials test for E.coli and total coliforms as an indicator of disease-causing bacteria.
+But because E.coli is inside all warm-blooded animals it is difficult to learn where it comes from.
+High levels of E.coli could come from any animals, ranging from pets and livestock to human sewage and septic tanks.

 How we are testing for other chemicals